Terrigal

 Mumbo Jumbos, Photo by Jacs Powell

 Just before entering central Terrigal, you’ll find a popular watering hole, Terrigal Hotel, with large outdoor areas, local beers on tap, plus a balcony overlooking the lagoon.
-Over the hill and down in the heart of this town you’ll discover the iconic Crowne Plaza Terrigal Pacific, offering beachfront accommodation to visitors for decades.
+Over the hill and down in the heart of this town you’ll discover the iconic Crowne Plaza Terrigal Pacific, offering luxury beachfront accommodation to visitors for decades.
 In their curbside terrace you can catch live bands, food markets and the perfect spot for a sundowner at Terrigal Beach House.

 8. Dive a world-class shipwreck or watch for whales